dkarm/Digits/README.md

 # Digits

-These files take data and using logistic regression / neural network to create a classification model for the images.
+These files take number data and using logistic regression / neural network to create a classification model for the images, that classify numbers from 0 - 9.